-One question I was particularly asked, after returning home from my two-month long backpacking trip across Europe, is how did I afford to travel in Europe for so long.
-People around me wanted to know how do I afford to keep travelling, despite not having a job for the past many years.
+As I retured home after my two-month long backpacking trip across Europe, one question I was repeatedly asked was, how did I afford to travel in Europe for so long, despite having no job, and with it, no source of permanent income for the past few years.

-And when I spoke in defence, furthermore, and confessed of my innocence, declaring “it’s my blog that supports and I try not to spend too much while travelling… and that’s how I’ve come this far” they called me a Dishonest Don.
-“We all know your stories fucker, now tell us how you make money in simple words,” one of my friends snapped.
+And when I spoke in defence and confessed of my innocence, declaring “it’s my blog that supported… and that’s how I travelled Europe for so long” they said I was lying.
+“We all know your stories fucker, now tell us how did you do it,” one of my friends snapped.

-I’ve now even started making a little money from my blog.
-But that does not include one thing, but a mix of many.
-I think because every blogger starts with limited resources and many challenges — with the biggest of all being gaining popularity and making money during the process – it’s important to find a mix of revenue models.
-I use Adsense, sponsored links, tweeting & instagraming about brands, product reviews, and what not… and I get to do that all because I have a blog!
-[Read: Different Ways I Make Money From My Travel Blog]
+To be honest, blogging had been the best thing happened to me so far since I’ve started travelling — at least if financially speaking.
+It has provided me with sponsored trips and even helped me make a little money here and there.
+And when I say, helped me make money, it doen’t mean a single source of income but a mix of few.
+I think because every blogger starts with limited resources and many challenges — with the biggest of all being gaining popularity and making money during the process.
+It’s important to find a mix of revenue models.
+Eg I use Adsense, freelance writing, affiliate marketing, product reviews, and a few other things… and I get to do it all because I have a blog!

 How Did I Travel Europe 2 Months In Less Than 70k